Samster68OW/HearthianFishing/README.md

 # Hearthian Fishing
 Do you ever have a terrible idea that you just can't shake?
 As in, you know it will be dumb and silly, but you just have to see it through?
 That's Hearthian Fishing.
-Help Spinel catalogue fish on Timber Hearth!
+Help Spinel catalog fish on Timber Hearth!

 This mod is a unofficial addon for Outer Wilds.
 It is designed for players that have already completed the main story.
 Contains spoilers for the base game.
 Note: This is an addon for xen's [New Horizons](https://outerwildsmods.com/mods/newhorizons/) mod.
 It also makes use of the [Traveler's Pack](https://outerwildsmods.com/mods/travelerspack/) mod.